dykra/Complexity/README.md

 Execution example:

-Complexity --file Complexity.functions_and_structures  --fun maine --estimate create_list size 1000 --deadline 10
+Complexity --file Complexity.functions_and_structures  --fun sort --estimate create_list size 1000 --deadline 10

 Files to test have to be included in Complexity package (like functions_and_stryctures.py).